chromaui/chromatic-docs/document.md

 ## Link to branches

 When you're linking to a library or component on Chromatic, it can be useful to link to the latest version on a `branch` rather than a specific build.
-To do so, simply add the `branch=foo` query parameter the the url, for example `https://www.chromatic.com/library?appId=59c59bd0183bd100364e1d57&branch=master`.
+To do so, add the `branch=foo` query parameter the the url, for example `https://www.chromatic.com/library?appId=59c59bd0183bd100364e1d57&branch=master`.

 ---